Coderaman12/driftX/projectbuild.md

     4.the whole concept is based on the token from local storage -> because if we use the userdetails from the context when refresh is done the data is lost
     5.so forn the [user login and signup sent the token also] 6.in app.jsx wrap the route which we want to protect.

+-- creation of the captain context --
+1. create [src/context/captainContext.js]
+2. wrap this file to the main jsx